FEM.Geometry package

 Create the display mask from geometry regions

 This method have to be used to assign essential boundary conditions.
-Thes method prevents to assign duplicated border conditions
+Thes method prevents to assign duplicated boundary conditions

 Parameters:

-cbe (list) – Border conditions to be applied
+cbe (list) – Boundary conditions to be applied

 Creates a geometry graph